getopenmono/monodocs/articles/c-program-guide-cpp.md

 }
 ```

-In C++, the same function can handle a C++ class, instead of a *struct* - just by removing the `struct` keyword.
+If I were to write the same function in C++, I could then use the class `Rect` and not the the `struct`.
+To rewrite the function to handle the `Rect`, I need only to remove the `struct` keyword and the function would work with C++ class types.
 However, the concept of *object oriented programming* teaches us to do something else.

 We should group functionality and data.
 That means our *Rect* class should itself know how to calculate its own area.
 Just like the `Rect` has `width`and `height` properties, it should have an `area` property.